peterjc/thapbi-pict/docs/worked_example/sample_data.rst

 The first step of a typical THAPBI PICT workflow is to transform the paired FASTQ files into much smaller FASTA files.
 We provide those FASTA files compressed with the THAPBI PICT source code, so they can be used to follow the rest of a typical analysis.
-We also provide metadata for the samples for use in the reports.
+We also provide :ref:`metadata for the samples
+<metadata>` for use in the reports.

 Setup
 -----